-Project Management Group (PMG): The partnership will be co-led by UoK (AMT) and KCC (GW) and supported by Prof JF and the Project Management Group.
-The PMG will include the work stream leads (FH, NS, LW and SA), PPI co-applicant (JP), practitioner representatives from KCC (IP and JM) and representatives from the ARC (JF and MRR), CRN (BD) and care providers (LF, JT and LI).
+Project Management Group (PMG): The partnership is co-led by KCL (AMT) and KCC (GW) and the Project Management Group.
+The PMG includes the work stream leads and project manager (FH, NS WZ), PPI co-applicant (JP), practitioner representative from KCC (EP) and representatives from the ARC (MRR), RDN (BD) and care providers (LF, JT and LJ).
 The expertise and experience of the applicants in this team are outlined in section ten below.
-This project management team (including all co-applicants) will meet quarterly, through a combination of virtual and 'in person' (subject to COVID) meetings.
-The PMG will be supported by the ARC KSS Implementation Lead (RS) who is a qualified project manager (PRINCE2).
-RS will help manage project milestones.
+This project management team (including all co-applicants) meets quarterly, through a combination of virtual and 'in person' meetings.
 The PMG are responsible for study delivery as a whole and within each work stream.
-The RiRs will provide approximately 20% FTE of administration and support to aid project coordination and links between partner organisations.
-This dedicated and protected time will be important for a project of this scale, especially given the number of partners involved.
-RS and the RIRs will be responsible for organising the PMG meetings and taking minutes of action points and decisions.
+The RiRs provide approximately 20% FTE of administration and support to aid project coordination and links between partner organisations.
+This dedicated and protected time has proved invaluable for a project of this scale, especially given the number of partners involved.
+The RIRs are responsible for organising the PMG meetings and taking minutes of action points and decisions.

-The core research team (the co-leads (GW, AMT), the WS leads (FH, NS, LW and the RiRs when appointed) will meet monthly, with additional meetings scheduled as required to address issues relating to specific work streams or activities.
-Other team members will be invited to these as needed (e.g. SA would be invited to meetings to discuss health economic input into fellowship projects or to feed into workshops on cost-effectiveness analysis).

-The Study Steering Committee (SSC) will provide supervision for the research, ensuring it meets rigorous standards.
-They will meet 5 times during the life of the project.
-The SSC provide advice, monitor progress against the protocol, ensure strong ethical standards, agree proposals for changes to protocol and provide advice to the sponsor and funder in this regard.
+The core research team meet monthly, with additional meetings scheduled as required to address issues relating to specific work streams or activities.
+Other team members are invited to these as needed.
+The Study Steering Committee (SSC) provides oversight for the research, ensuring it meets rigorous standards.
+Members monitor progress against the protocol, ensure strong ethical standards, and advise the sponsor and funder in this regard.

-Meetings will be held in person if COVID restrictions allow, or virtually using online meeting software.
-The SSC currently includes confirmation from; Prof Robin Miller (Chair), Prof Jackie Cassell (Public Health expert at Brighton and Sussex Medical School), Charles Tallack (Health Foundation), Karen Morse (regional representative for Skills for Care) and Dr Kish Bhatti-Sinclair (academic social worker, Chichester).
+Meetings are held virtually using online meeting software.
+The SSC is chaired by Prof Robin Miller.
+Members include: Prof Jackie Cassell (UK Health Security Agency), Charles Tallack (Health Foundation), Pia Rathje-Burton (regional representative for Skills for Care) and Dr Kish Bhatti-Sinclair (academic social worker, Chichester).